The Best Deviled Eggs

 Mashing egg yolks for deviled eggs

 4. Add mayonnaise, mustard, relish, salt, and pepper.
-Mix to combine then beat the mixture for a few seconds with a hand mixer to make it fluffy.
-Without beating the mixture, I find that the yolk mixture is a tad rough.
-Beating helps make it extra smooth.
+Mix to combine, then beat the mixture for a few seconds with a hand mixer to make it fluffy and smooth.
+Without beating, the yolk mixture is a tad rough.

 Deviled Eggs filling ingredients in a bowl